Aexpa

-Aexpa S.A. is a charter airline based at Matecaña International Airport in Pereira, Colombia.
-The full name is "Aero Expreso del Pacífico".
-The airline was founded in 2002.

-It carries passengers and cargo charter flights in the Pacific coast and the coffee region.
-It has 3 small aircraft, making it a fixed route network, but on request they fly to almost all airports in the region.
+Aexpa S.A. (full name is Aero Expreso del Pacífico) was a charter airline based at Matecaña International Airport in Pereira, Colombia.
+Founded in 2002, it carried passengers and cargo charter flights in the Pacific coast and in the coffee region.
+It had 3 small aircraft, making it a fixed route network, but on request, they fly to almost all airports in the region.

-The aircraft used are 2 Cessna C401/402, 1 Piper PA-34 Seneca.
+The airline used are 2 Cessna C401/402, 1 Piper PA-34 Seneca.

 In a statement posted on their Facebook page on March 17, 2020, they announced the suspension of their operations with a tentative date of March 30, depending on the evolution of the COVID-19 pandemic.
+Since then, the airline has not resumed operations.